euedge/orientation-recorder/README.md

 if (!omDir.exists()) {
     omDir.mkdirs();
 }
-RecordingOrientationManager recordingOrientationManager = new RecordingOrientationManager(orientationManager, omDir, false /* don't start automatically */);
+RecordingOrientationManager recordingOrientationManager = new RecordingOrientationManager(orientationManager, omDir, false);
+// false means: don't start recording automatically on a call to start()

+...

+// stop, typically in onResume() orientationManager.start();

 ...